regras/cpos_v2/README.md

 $ python demo/process_data.py
 ```

-# Changing parameters for the executions
+# Examples of changing parameters for the executions

 It is possible to change some of the parameters used in the execution by modifying the files docker-compose-local.yml, docker-compose.yml or demo/run_experiments.sh depending on the type of execution.
 A few examples are: